-1. Unless stipulated otherwise in this document or in the Rules and Regulations, the master assessment committee determines the result for a portfolio exam (T1, T2, T3).
+Unless stipulated otherwise in this document or in the Rules and Regulations, the master assessment committee determines the result for a portfolio exam (T1, T2, T3).
 The master assessment committee will provide the educational organisation/secretary for the BoE Med with the information needed for the purpose of announcing the result to the student.
 The announcement of the exam results will take place within 15 working days after the day of correct submission of the request for assessment of the portfolio exam or within 15 working days after the deadline or agreed submission date.
 The result is also added to the students portfolio.

-2. The examiners responsible for the exams establish a written assessment plan including a remediation regulation.
+The grading of the inter-faculty progress test will take place within 15 working days after the last taking at the participating faculties.
+The examiners responsible for the exams establish a written assessment plan including a remediation regulation.
 These plans are submitted to the BoE Med for advice and are uploaded to Student Portal.